 The Substantially Equal Periodic Payment (SEPP) exemption is a mouth full, and it’s complicated.
 In order to access funds from your tax deferred IRA using the SEPP exception you first calculate an annual withdrawal amount that will have to remain substantially equal every year for as long as you’re making SEPP withdrawals.
 The IRS allows three methods for determining your SEPP: the required minimum distribution method, the amortization method, and the annuitization method.
 The general concept is that you would choose one determination method and stick with those results, though you are allowed a one-time change from either the amortization method or the annuitization method to the required minimum distribution method.
 The biggest catch is that once you start SEPP withdrawals you’re required to continue them every year for at least five full years or until you reach age 59.5 (whichever is longer), in order to avoid penalties on every distribution.
 You just calculate your withdrawal amount, check in with your CPA to make sure you’re following the complicated SEPP rules, withdraw your set SEPP amount of funds, pay your taxes, keep withdrawing funds for at least five years, keep paying your taxes, and enjoy having access to your money.

 We talked more about the SEPP exemption than the other two options above, and we could imagine committing to five years of SEPP withdrawals from Alison’s IRA since she’s 10 years older than me.
 But we wouldn’t want to commit to longer term SEPP withdrawals in my case.
-If I had started taking SEPP withdrawals from my IRA upon retirement I would have had to keep taking that distribution essentially unaltered for 16 years, even if our circumstances changed and our income needs changed.
+If I had started taking SEPP withdrawals from my IRA upon retirement I would have had to keep taking that distribution essentially unaltered for at least 5 years, even if our circumstances changed and our income needs changed.
 But our main concern is that all of those withdrawals during early retirement, some withdrawals surely being made during down markets, could cut an IRA off at the knees and cost us the longterm compounding growth we’re counting on.
 So we decided the SEPP exemption doesn’t jive with our All Options Considered strategy of having control over the amounts and timing of our withdrawals and the flexibility to change our plans as needed.